prc16/whisper/README.md

 XAMPP: [Download and install XAMPP](https://www.apachefriends.org/download.html)

 ## Setup
 Follow these steps to set up the Whisper project on your local machine:

 ### Clone the Project:
+Make sure you have a clean web hosting root directory. if you are using xampp, make sure htdocs directory is empty.
-Open a terminal or command prompt and run the following command:
+Open a terminal or command prompt and clone this reposetory in your web hosting root:

-    git clone https://github.com/prc16/whisper.git C:\xampp\htdocs\whisper
+    git clone https://github.com/prc16/whisper.git C:\xampp\htdocs

 ### Start XAMPP:
   Start the XAMPP control panel and ensure that the Apache and MySQL modules are running.
+  Also make sure your apache mod_rewrite mode is enabled.
+In xampp it's enabled by default.

 ### Database Configuration:
 Open phpmyadmin in your browser (http://localhost/phpmyadmin).
-Import database.sql file.
+Import database.sql file located in database directory.

 ### Configuration File:
-Update your database connection details, uploads directory, etc...  in the 'config.json' located in 'database' directory.
+Update your database connection details, uploads directory, etc...  in the 'config.php' located in 'database' directory.

 ### Access the Website:
 Open your web browser and navigate to http://localhost/whisper.
 You should see the Whisper website.